-Czech mine explosion kills at least 1, leaves 10 missing
+Czech mine explosion kills at least 5, leaves 8 missing

-PRAGUE (AP) — A spokesman for a mining company in the Czech Republic says a methane explosion in a coal mine in the country’s northeast has killed at least one miner.
+PRAGUE (AP) — A spokesman for a mining company in the Czech Republic says a methane explosion inside a coal mine in the country’s northeast has killed at least five miners.

-Ivo Celechovsky of the OKD mining company says at least 10 miners are injured and another 10 are missing after the explosion Thursday afternoon in the CSA mine near the town of Karvina.
+Ivo Celechovsky of the OKD mining company says at least 10 miners are injured and eight others are missing after the explosion Thursday afternoon at the CSA mine near the town of Karvina.

 He says teams are searching for the missing miners.